What are our Services?

 Mediators are members of the MIT community trained as neutral facilitators to help the parties in a conflict to work together on the issues that are important to them.

 Mediators do not make decisions about who is right or wrong or how things should be resolved--all decisions are made by the parties.
-It's a process to help parties come to a mutual decision to resolve their differences.
+It's a process to help parties come to a mutual decision to resolve their differences or to part ways amicably.

 How does it work?